THE VIRGINIA MATHEMATICAL ASSOCIATION OF TWO-YEAR COLLEGES

 ARTICLE 4.
 DUES

 Dues shall be paid by all members at a rate recommended by the Executive Board and approved by the members at the annual business meeting.

 The officers of the Association are President, President-Elect, Past President, Northern Region Vice-President, Central Region Vice-President, Eastern Region Vice-President, Western Region Vice-President, Membership Secretary, Recording Secretary, Treasurer, Webmaster and AMATYC Affiliate Delegate(s).
 Collectively, these officers are called the Executive Board.

 The affairs of the Association are conducted by the Executive Board.
 Actions taken by the Executive Board may be rescinded by a majority vote of the members present at the annual business meeting.

 ARTICLE 6.
 MEETINGS

-The Association shall hold an annual spring conference.
-The annual business meeting will be held at this time.
+The Association will have a biannual conference and an annual business meeting.
 Other Association meetings may be held as determined by the Executive Board.

 Executive Board meetings may be held as determined by the officers.

 ARTICLE 7.
 ELECTIONS